transposit-connectors/slack_new_user_notifications/README.md

 `acceptpush`: The function that is called when the accept button is pressed in Slack.

+`create_record`: Creates a new record in Airtable for the new user.

+`get_records`: The Airtable API call to return all records.

 `newuser`: The function that is called when a new user joins a workspace.

 `post_tos`: The Slack API call to post the welcome message.

 `reminder`: A scheduled task to remind users who have not accepted the TOS to accept them.

+`update_record`: Updates a user's record in airtable when they accept.